Key Takeaways

 Closing Thoughts

-The above information will help anyone to better understand, select, and test an acoustically transparent material for the purposes of concealing their sensor or make the sensor tamper resistant.
+The above information will help anyone to better understand, select, and test an acoustically transparent material for the purposes of concealing their sensor or make the sensor tamper-resistant.
+By integrating these considerations into your ultrasonic sensor design, you can ensure optimal performance.
 If you have any further questions regarding this topic, please contact our team.

 Works Cited